 - Candidate Recruitment, Interviews and Support – Recruited, interviewed and supported candidates for Huntsville Mayor, City Council and School Board; Madison Mayor and City Council; and Madison County Commission and School Superintendent.

-- Political Training Institute – Organized 9 programs to attract and train current and future progressive political candidates in conducting a successful political campaign.
+- Political Training Institute – Organized 9 programs to attract and train current and future progressive political candidates in conducting a successful political campaign and created an Advanced Political Institute in 2014 for current elected officials and graduates of the original program.

 - Huntsville/Madison Mayoral Debate in 2008 and 2012.